 English, Maths, Biology, Chemistry and Physics, are all catered for depending upon your requirements.
 Whether for Foundation or Higher tiers or for which ever exam board your child is being entered for, we can help them to consolidate skills, boost grades and achieve the results that they deserve.

 This is especially important considering the new 9-1 exams, which were initially for English and Maths this year but will be rolled out across all subjects from next year.
 The new rigorous exams will expect students to memorise many more facts such as whole poems or the periodic table and then to utilise their knowledge in the exam to answer more difficult questions than previously set.
 The Maths exam has seen skills that were once expected of A Level students being now expected of GCSE students.
 Consequently students are feeling unprepared and lack confidence, tuition will help to overcome these barriers.

+Courses followed by further education can differ in their content and style from those already studied by your child.
 Guidance with revision and exam techniques can assist with the knowledge required and navigate the changes in the qualification.
 Thus helping students to achieve their potential and move forward towards their career of choice.